TF-LFA Laser Flash for thin films

 3. Combined High Speed Laserflash (RF) and Time Domain Thermoreflectance Method (FF):

-Of curse both methods can also be implemented in a single system to combine the advantages of both.
+Of course both methods can also be implemented in a single system to combine the advantages of both.

 RT up to 500°C